" Human joints must serve many functions; they are more complex than most man-made designs."

 Unlike man-made structures, in which form is static, the relationship between form and function in living structures is a two-way street—functional demands often help to determine the form of the structure.
 For example, the structural elements of the hip joint develop before birth, but the mature shape of the head of the femur and the acetabulum is determined by the functional interaction between these two structures.
 Decreased contact between the acetabulum and femoral head leads to developmental dysplasia of the hip (Fig. 2–2).2

 In the normal hip (A) the interaction between the head of the femur and the acetabulum causes the formation of the femoral head's round shape and the acetabulum's cuplike structure.
 The muscle lever arm enables the abductors to successfully create adequate torque during stance and gait.
-In the dysplastic hip (B), the femur is not seated in the acetabulum in infancy, and the lack of interaction prevents normal development of the hip ...
+In the dysplastic hip (B), the femur is not seated in the acetabulum in infancy, and the lack of interaction prevents normal development ...